Quercus dentata: Ecology

-Quercus dentata (Qd) (Japanese Emporer Oak) cannot tolerate the exteme cold of northern Hokkaido, but Quercus crispula (Qc) can.
+Quercus dentata (Qd) cannot tolerate the extreme cold of northern Hokkaido, but Quercus crispula (Qc) can.
 In more southerly parts of Hokkaido, Q. dentata lives in coastal areas while Q. crispula tends to live more inland.
-In the more northern parts of the island, these two species have experienced introgression and they are interfertile, producing shoots that grow and can reproduce; resulting in a coastal Qc ecotype wih Qd-like traits.
+In the more northern parts of the island, these two species have experienced introgression and they are interfertile, producing shoots that grow and can reproduce; resulting in a coastal Qc ecotype with Qd-like traits.
 The coastal Qc are intermediary between the two parent species in genotypes and phenotypes.

 Cultivation outside East Asia

 Quercus dentata was introduced to the British Isles in 1830, where it is occasionally grown in botanical gardens.
 It is usually smaller in cultivation than in the wild, growing to a small angular tree or large irregular shrub.
 Notable specimens include one at Osterley Park, 14 m tall and 1.5 m girth, and the largest, 18 m tall, at Avondale Forest Park, County Wicklow, Ireland.